dotnet/runtime/docs/coreclr/building/cross-building.md

 ---------------------
 The `cross\build-rootfs.sh` script can be used to download the files needed for cross compilation.
 It will generate an Ubuntu 14.04 rootfs as this is what CoreCLR targets.

-    Usage: build-rootfs.sh [BuildArch]
+    Usage: build-rootfs.sh [BuildArch] [UbuntuCodeName]
-    BuildArch can be: arm, arm64
+    BuildArch can be: arm, arm-softfp, arm64
+    UbuntuCodeName - optional, Code name for Ubuntu, can be: trusty(default), vivid, wily

 The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system, it will by default generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.

 For example, to generate an arm rootfs:

     ben@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh arm

+You can choose Ubuntu code name to match your target, give `vivid` for `15.04`, `wily` for `15.10`.
+Default is `trusty`, version `14.04`.

+    ben@ubuntu ~/git/coreclr/ $ sudo ./cross/build-rootfs.sh arm wily

 and if you wanted to generate the rootfs elsewhere: